Trustees and Officers of the RRT

 Former Trustees

-Mr. Peter Johnson
+Mr Peter Johnson

 Prof. A.C.King

-Prof. P. Salway
+Prof. Peter Salway

 Sir John Sykes Bt